 Media Release 2017

-Jim Granato, executive director and professor of public policy, Hobby School of Public Affairs
+Jim Granato, Associate Dean & Professor, Hobby School of Public Affairs

-Pablo Pinto, director, Center for Public Policy and associate professor of public policy, Hobby School of Public Affairs
+Pablo M. Pinto, Director, Center for Public Policy & Associate Professor, Hobby School of Public Affairs

-Renée Cross, senior director, Hobby School of Public Affairs
+Renée Cross, Senior Director & Researcher, Hobby School of Public Affairs

 City of Houston Post Harvey